On Seidel representation in quantum K-theory of Grassmannians: Introduction

-\end{thm} It follows that $\mathcal{T}^n=q^{k}\mbox{Id}$, and $\mathcal{T}|_{q=1}$ generates a $(\mathbb{Z}/n\mathbb{Z})$-action on $QK(X)|_{q=1}$, which we called Seidel representation. {We learned from Mihalcea and slides of Buch from a talk \cite{BuchSlides} that in an upcoming paper by Buch, Chaput, Mihalcea, Perrin they will study the Seidel representation for cominuscule Grassmannians.} {As the first application, we use Seidel representation to reprove Buch and Mihalcea's quantum Pieri rule in \textbf{Proposition \ref{propQuanPieri22}}.} We remark that intersections of two Schubert varieties of $X$ associated to non-transverse complete flags arise in our alternative proof.
-To obtain the rational connectedness of such intersections, we make use of the refined double decomposition of intersections of Schubert cells of the complete flag variety by B. Shapiro, M. Shapiro and Vainshtein \cite{SSV} (see also \cite{Curt}).
+\end{thm} It follows that $\mathcal{T}^n=q^{k}\mbox{Id}$, and $\mathcal{T}|_{q=1}$ generates a $(\mathbb{Z}/n\mathbb{Z})$-action on $QK(X)|_{q=1}$, which we called Seidel representation. {As the first application, we use Seidel representation to reprove Buch and Mihalcea's quantum Pieri rule in \textbf{Proposition \ref{propQuanPieri22}}.} We remark that intersections of two Schubert varieties of $X$ associated to non-transverse complete flags arise in our alternative proof.
+To obtain the rational connectedness of such intersections, we make use of the refined double decomposition of intersections of Schubert cells of the complete flag variety by B. Shapiro, M. Shapiro and Vainshtein \cite{SSV} (see also \cite{Curt}). \begin{remark} It is worth to understand the quantum Pieri rule from the viewpoint of Seidel representation, which roughly tells us that {\upshape }

+{For quantum} cohomology of $Gr(k, n)$, this was shown by Belkale \cite{Belk}.
+Along this line, the first and third named authors \cite{ LiSo} studied the quantum Pieri rule in the quantum cohomology of complete flag variety $F\ell_n$, where the special Schubert classes are those pullback from $Gr(1, n)$.
+In \cite{BCP23}, Buch, Chaput and Perrin studied quantum Pieri rule for quantum $K$-theory of cominuscule Grassmannians along this line as well. \end{remark}

 Let $\lambda\uparrow i$ be the unique partition satisfying $\mathcal{T}^i(\mathcal{O}^\lambda)|_{q=1}=\mathcal{O}^{\lambda\uparrow i}$, called the $i$-th Seidel shift of $\lambda$ \cite[Definition 15]{BuWa} (see Definition \ref{Seidelshifts} for precise descriptions).
 As the second application of Seidel representation, we obtain the following. \begin{thm} Let $\lambda, \mu \in \mathcal{P}_{k, n}$.
 The smallest power $d_{\rm min}$ of $q$ appearing in $\mathcal{O}^\lambda*\mathcal{O}^\mu$ in $QK(X)$ equals that appearing in $[X^\lambda]\star [X^\mu]$ in $QH^*(X)$, and is given by Moreover, if the max is achieved for $r$, then